jquad-group/cloudland2023/README.md

 # Cloud Land 2023

-This repository contains a simple go application..
+This repository contains a simple go application!

 The directory structure is as follows:
 - `ci` - manifests needed for creating the pipeline workflow